Use the Pointeract Class

 To turn on/off modules at runtime, also use start() and stop().
 For these two methods, if you do not pass any arguments, they will start/stop the Pointeract instance; otherwise the specified modules.
 All modules passed in are enabled by default at Pointeract construction.

-You start/stop modules by passing in the constructors of modules, the methods accept a single module or an array of modules:
+You start/stop modules by passing in the constructors of modules, the methods accept an array of modules:

 pointeract.stop([PreventDefault, Drag]); // multiple modulesTIP